 On April 24, 1963, the name of The Club was amended to read:

 121 of the 176 members singed the consent form.

 The Club built and maintained 10 trails in its early days:

-As of 2018, the club still maintains Dusy-Ershim, Swamp Lake, Red Lake, Coyote Lake, West Lake, and Strawberry Lake trails.
+Currently, the club still maintains Dusy-Ershim, Swamp Lake, Red Lake, Coyote Lake, West Lake, and Strawberry Lake trails.
 The other trails are maintained by other local four-wheel drive clubs in the area per the USFS Adopt-a-Trail agreements.